krismastime/VRC-Plural-Chatbox/readme.md

 In this new version, not reliant on the now defunct SimplyPlural, I have not yet had the opportunity to allow you to change your status properly.
 This will come in a future update.

+Keybinds may not be functioning at this moment.

 # 4. Libraries

 Packaged with this application are the following non built-in libraries: